 Following a potluck dinner, the first annual meeting was held on January 23, 1977 at 7pm.
 By-laws were adopted for the newly formed church and the first class of Elders and Deacons were ordained and installed a week later, on January 30, 1977.
 At the February 9, 1977 Session meeting, the Elders voted to amend the new church’s name to Covenant United Presbyterian Church for incorporation purposes (there was already a Covenant Presbyterian Church located in King of Prussia).

 Prior to the merger, both churches had elected people to form a Pastor Nominating Committee and on April 3, 1977 a special congregational meeting was held.
 The congregation approved the committee’s candidate and called Reverend Kenneth Young, who had conducted the service that morning, to be the first pastor of Covenant United Presbyterian Church.

 Rev. Young received a letter from Princeton Theological Seminary on February 7, 1986 thanking Covenant for a gift of $100 to their Scholarship Fund.
-The recipient of that gift was James R. Moyer, our current Head Pastor.
+The recipient of that gift was James R. Moyer, our Head Pastor from 1988-2021.